Mikxus/Subwoofer-Leds/README.md

 # SubEffects 0.1.0v
-Library wich provides some neat audio responsive light effects.
-Currently only supports arduino uno and nano boards.
+This library intends to provide an easy way to create and use light effects with different led strips.
 You can find information for the led chips supported by [FastLED](https://github.com/FastLED/FastLED#supported-led-chipsets) library.
 >**!
 Library is still under development.
 Many things will be added or removed.**

 # Light modes